aayushichadha/concert-tickets-ghc-2024/README.md

 **Step 1: Prerequisites - Ensure Docker is installed on your machine:**

-Visit official [docker-website]([Docker website](https://www.docker.com/products/docker-desktop/)) to download Docker or use the commands below.
+Visit official ([Docker website](https://www.docker.com/products/docker-desktop/)) to download Docker or use the commands below.

 **macOS:** Use Homebrew to install Docker Desktop.